bensofficial/2FA-SSH-Shell/README.md

 Two-Factor Authentication with Telegram Bot for SSH / Shell Login

 ## Automatic installation
+You have to run the commands as root or add sudo in front.

 `curl -fsSL https://raw.githubusercontent.com/bensofficial/2FA-SSH-Shell/master/install.sh -o install.sh`

 `bash install.sh`